LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 ################

 Models in PyNeuraLogic are not just particular computational graphs, as common in classic deep learning, but can be viewed more generally as *templates* for (differentiable) computation.
-The template structure is encoded in the instance of the :py:class:`~neuralogic.core.template.Template` class via relational *rules* or, for convenience, pre-defined modules (which are also expanded into said rules, check out the :doc:`zoo` for a list of modules).
+The template structure is encoded in the instance of the :py:class:`~neuralogic.core.model.Model` class via relational *rules* or, for convenience, pre-defined modules (which are also expanded into said rules, check out the :doc:`zoo` for a list of modules).

 .. code-block:: python

-    from neuralogic import Template, Settings
+    from neuralogic import Model, Settings
     from neuralogic.nn.module import GCNConv

-    template = Template()
+    template = Model()
     template.add_module(
         GCNConv(in_channels=1, out_channels=5, output_name="h0", feature_name="node_feature", edge_name="edge")
     )